RobDavenport/wgpu-imm/README.md

 - Improve Lighting
   - Add Attenuation/Range Falloff
   - Add spotlight
-  - Consider a special slot for ambient and directional light, to support 8 + 2 total lights
   - Adjust lighting to include a light mask
     - Could be tied to instance data
     - Prevents weird async issue of setting lights and drawing meshes out of order